redis/redis-doc/topics/cluster-spec.md

 Why merge operations are avoided
 ---

-Redis Cluster design avoids conflicting versions of the same key-value pair in multiple nodes since in the case of the Redis data model this is not always desirable: values in Redis are often very large, it is common to see lists or sorted sets with millions of elements.
+Redis Cluster design avoids conflicting versions of the same key-value pair in multiple nodes as in the case of the Redis data model this is not always desirable: values in Redis are often very large, it is common to see lists or sorted sets with millions of elements.
 Also data types are semantically complex.
 Transferring and merging these kind of values can be a major bottleneck and/or may require a non trivial involvement of application-side logic, additional memory to store meta-data, and so forth.

 There are no strict technological limits here, CRDTs or synchronously replicated state machines can model complex data types similar to Redis, however the